An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Models

 \subsubsection{Effect of Prompt Engineering}

 Prompt engineering demonstrates its effectiveness.
-As shown in Table~\ref{tab:prompt-tuning}, across three validation sets, prompts with the highest SARI scores significantly outperformed those with the lowest, achieving scores of $8.3$ for Turk, $4.5$ for ASSET, and $3.6$ for Newsela.
+As shown in Table~\ref{tab:prompt-tuning}, across three validation sets, prompts with the highest SARI scores significantly outperform those with the lowest, achieving scores of $8.3$ for Turk, $4.5$ for ASSET, and $3.6$ for Newsela.
 Moreover, results reveal a direct alignment between the best prompt's instructional style and its respective dataset.
 These top-performing prompts all use a few-shot examples of three.
-The optimal number of simplification references varies; Turk and ASSET show strong results with a single reference, whereas Newsela benefits from multiple references, likely due to the intricacies involved in ensuring meaning is preserved amidst deletions.
-Overall, prompt engineering notably enhances GPT-4's sentence simplification output, as evidenced by the significant increase in SARI scores.
+The optimal number of simplification references varies; Turk and ASSET show strong results with a single reference, whereas Newsela benefits from multiple references, likely due to the intricacies involved in ensuring that meaning is preserved amidst deletions.
+Again, SimPA was not included in the prompt engineering process.
+Instead, we directly applied the instruction from ASSET, accompanied by 3-shot examples with single references from SimPA itself, given the similarity between the two datasets in their emphasis on diverse transformations.
+Overall, prompt engineering notably enhances GPT-4's sentence simplification output, as evidenced by the significant increase in SARI.